hannobraun/playground/2025-08-02_monobloc/README.md

 1. Create a minimal language that is usable as a portable assembler.
 2. Explore the potential of stack-based programming for that purpose.
 3. Do 2. without reinventing Forth.
 I have some of my own ideas.
-4. Explore the unification between runtime and compile-time code.
+4. Explore the unification of runtime and compile-time code.
 5. Learn more about WebAssembly by using it as a compilation target.

 ## Design

-### Basic Operations
+### Calling Functions

 The language is stack-based, as that makes for a very concise syntax that is easy to work with.